 I agree with them that heresy is a denial of revealed truth and the elevation of one truth disproportional to another.
 And I believe they are guilty of it, for embracing a gospel that consists only in individuals getting their soul to heaven, and which ignores so much of what Jesus and the prophets taught.

-I agree with them that God created us male and female, and that marriage is now and can only be between a man and a woman, and this union is forever.
+I agree with them that God created us male and female, and that Biblical matrimony is between a man and a woman, and this union is forever.
 I agree that sin has infected us, and drawn us into ourselves, and disordered our affections.
 I agree that we need to stand on the Bible even when it is unpopular, and the world is against us.
-But sin does not erase the image of God in us, and all sinners are to be treated with compassion.
+But sin does not erase the image of God in us, all sinners are to be treated with compassion–and states are not bound to obey the standards of conservative Christian theology.

 I agree with them that God made us male and female at the beginning, and clearly we have differences that are complementary.
 But the same Bible says that “There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.”